 Our entire business model is geared to providing the best user experience possible.
 Availability is a key ingredient.
 We’re typically achieving 99.95% according to our Pingdom tracker (see details here).

 App Engine scales transparently.
-If more users use the system, more server instances are automatically started, and join forces to handle the load.
-Typically, 2 server instances are sufficient to balance the load between them, but on certain deadlines the load goes up, and we see maybe 3 or 4 instances in operation.
-Startup of a new instance takes less than 15 seconds.
+If more users use the system, more server instances are automatically started and join forces to handle the load.
+Typically, 2 server instances are sufficient to balance the load between them, but on certain deadlines, the load goes up, and we see maybe 3 or 4 instances in operation.
+The startup of a new instance takes less than 15 seconds.
 Other applications running on App Engine have however been reported to use 800 instances under great load, so future growth will not be an issue.
 We won’t get tied down with performance tuning or deadlock-fixing just because we’re successful and more customers sign up.